UzairRan/SQL-for-Data-Science-and-Data-Analytics/README.md

 🌟 Connect with Me:
 Let's stay connected!
 Find me on LinkedIn and let's discuss SQL, data science, and everything in between.

+🔄 Practice Database Available:
+I've also added a zip file containing a sample database for hands-on practice.
+Download it to perform and apply the concepts you've learned.